 edit any of those elements, open the corresponding ReST source file in the

-sphinx/source/docs folder of the Bokeh source tree.
+docs/bokeh/source/docs folder of the Bokeh source tree.

 Contributing to Bokeh’s source code documentation#